An In-Module Disturbance Barrier for Mitigating Write Disturbance in Phase-Change Memory: IMDB: In-Module Disturbance Barrier

-The media controller is modified slightly to support the IMDB.
-First, previously written data must be acquired ahead as well to count bit flips.
-Thus, a {\it pre-write read operation} is required to get the previously written data.
-The controller holds one more data buffer to carry the old data, and an additional bit is required to distinguish the prepared commands from unprepared ones (here called “prepared”).
-The pre-write read request is generated ahead of the write request.
-It has a higher priority than write requests but lower priority than normal read requests.
-Since write requests in the media controller are drained when the write queue becomes full, a long idle time remains between the reading and writing data from/back to the PCM media \cite{SDPCM}.
-In addition, a merge operation of write requests is introduced.
-It merges the rewrite operation with the existing write requests of the same address.
-Since a rewrite operation entirely writes all bits of data, excessive rewrites may incur cascaded WDEs on neighbor lines continuously.
-Therefore, coalescing rewrite requests to existing requests in the queue may further reduce WDEs.
+The media controller is modified to support IMDB in two aspects.
+First, acquiring the old data is necessary to count bit flips.
+Thus, a \textit{pre-write read operation} is performed ahead of a write command.
+The pre-write read request has a higher priority than write requests but a lower priority than normal read requests because write requests in the controller mainly drain when the queue is full.
+Lastly, a merge operation is introduced, by which the rewrite command can coalesce with a same-address write command.